openhab/openhab-docs/administration/logging.md

 ## Logback Configuration File

-In order to define custom log patterns, log to network sockets and so on we can prepare a logging configuration file.
+In order to define custom log patterns, log to network sockets, and so on, we can prepare a logging configuration file.

-There are several things, that you might want to change in the configuration:
+There are several things that you might want to change in the configuration:

-- the log level for a logger;
+- The log level for a logger
-- the pattern of an appender;
+- The pattern of an appender
-- redirect the log to a text file.
+- Redirect the log to a text file

 The configuration file for openHAB is placed in the [openhab-distro/lauch/home/logback_debug.xml](https://github.com/openhab/openhab-distro/blob/master/launch/home/logback_debug.xml) file.
-We have added a few comments on this file in order to attract your attention on some significant points:
+We have added comments in this file in order to draw your attention to some significant points:

 ```xml
 <configuration scan="true">